Bayesian inference of vector autoregressions with tensor decompositions: Real Data Application

 We follow the expanding window procedure to assess the forecasting performance of our models.
 Specifically, we first fit each VAR model with the historical data from 1959Q1 to 1984Q4, then get 1-, 2- and 4-step-ahead forecasts for 1985Q1, 1985Q2 and 1985Q4, respectively.
 Next, we expand the historical data with the endpoint at 1985Q1 and conduct the multi-step-ahead forecasting again.
-This procedure is repeated iteratively and stops after conducting the 1-step-ahead forecast of 2015Q4.\\ \\ We use relative mean squared forecast error (RMSFE) and average log predictive likelihood (ALPL) to assess the point and density forecasting performance.
-We select 7 variables to evaluate the marginal forecasting performance of our models.
-These variables are Real Personal Income (RPI), CPI: All Items (CPIAUCSL), Real Gross Domestic Product (GDP), Federal Funds Rate (FEDFUNDS), Civilian Unemployment Rate (UNRATE), GDP deflator (GDPDEFL), 10-Year T-bond (GS10).
-For joint results, all 20 or 40 variables are considered.
-Marginal RMSFE for $i$-th variable from model $m$ is defined as

-The benchmark model is a standard VAR with coefficients following a flat prior $\mathcal{N}(0,10)$. $\overline{T}$ is the total number of time points in the data set, and $h$ is the horizon. $\mathop{\mathbb{E}}(\boldsymbol{y}_{t+h,i}\mid \boldsymbol{y}_{1:t} ,m)$ is the Monte Carlo estimate of posterior predictive mean.
-The joint RMSFE for model $m$ is formed with a similar fraction of MSFE between model $m$ and the benchmark model, but the joint MSFE of model $m$ is
+This procedure is repeated iteratively and stops after conducting the 1-step-ahead forecast of 2019Q4.